What Causes Diabetes

 Patients diagnosed with this syndrome often experience a surge in the production of the cortisol hormone.
 Which invariably increases the blood glucose levels.
 Too much production of cortisol hormone can lead to diabetes.

 Glucagonoma arises as a result of lack of balance between the insulin levels and glucagon production.
 This could give rise to diabetes among Glucagonoma patients.

 This form of diabetes is rare, and it comes about from the protracted use of glucocorticoid therapy.

+In conclusion, what causes diabetes can be as a result of different factors.
 For most diabetes types, the inadequate production of insulin, defective insulin production, or the body’s inability to efficiently and adequately make use of insulin could trigger diabetes.

 Since you might not easily know what could trigger diabetes in your body, it might be good for you to take note of some common symptoms in your body.
 Some of the notable diabetes symptoms include extreme thirst and frequent urination, hunger, weight gain or strange weight loss, the inability of wounds and cuts to heal, fatigue, erectile dysfunction in male, unresponsiveness and itchy hands and feet.
 All these and many others will readily point out to you that you have diabetes and you need to visit your doctor as soon as you can.